 We're providing background for why your puppy might be barking so much, how to slow the barking and keep it to a minimum, and training tips you can follow.

 Why Puppies Bark

+Puppy barking serves many purposes.
 Puppies bark when they play, to greet you (or another animal), or defend against scary or intimidating interlopers.
-Consider your puppy’s bark as a doggy fire alarm.
-It serves as a warning about anything unusual, interesting, or exciting like a friend or stranger’s arrival, a sudden sound, or an unexpected sight.
-Rather than trying to fully eliminate the barks, figure out why the pup barks and teach him the difference between appropriate barks and problem barks using these ten tips.
+Consider your puppy’s bark as a doggy alarm: it serves as a warning about anything unusual, interesting, or exciting, like a friend or stranger’s arrival, a sudden sound, or an unexpected sight.
+Rather than trying to fully eliminate the barks, figure out why the pup barks and teach him the difference between appropriate barks and problem barks.

 - Block scary sounds.
 Inexperienced dogs hear lots of “new” sounds that may inspire barking.
 When barking arises from fear, the pheromone product Comfort Zone with D.A.P. may help relieve the angst.
 White noise machines are available to mask sounds, or simply turn the radio to a normal volume and tune it to static.

 - Try a new tone.
 Tone collars emit a loud, short tone at the first “woof.”
 That’s often enough to make the pup stop and search for what caused the tone.
-It eliminates boredom and the barking, often within minutes.
+It eliminates boredom and barking, often within minutes.
 However, the collar must be adjusted properly or it can “punish” the wrong dog if a canine friend is barking nearby.

 - Curb barks with scent.
 Researchers found citronella collars to be effective in bark training.
 Citronella collars give a warning tone first; additional barking prompts a squirt of scent that stops the barking.
 Some of these collars even have remote control activators.